-This refers to both natural and unnatural and although most natural flavorings will be sourced from plants, it is not always clear.
+This refers to both natural and unnatural and although most natural flavorings will be from a plant source, it is not always clear.

 Most animal-derived flavorings will be mentioned on the label.
 Dum Dum has confirmed these are derived from fruits on their website.

-Another controversial ingredient, colors are often tested on animals which is why they are not vegan.
+Often tested on animals, food coloring agents are another controversial ingredient in all food products.
+As such, they are not vegan.
 This isn’t always the case, and there are plenty of plant-derived colors.
 It is another factor to consider.

-Other Ingredients To Look Out For In Lollipops
+Other Basic Ingredients To Look Out For In Lollipops

 Hard candy is often vegan, but certain flavors and additives can make them unsuitable for a vegan.
 Look out for the following ingredients in other brands to be sure: